maccymg/Project-1/README.md

-Head to branch master and file readme-and-app-pictures for project readme
+### Head to branch master and file readme-and-app-pics for project readme